 When to use mountain mode on a Chevy Volt?

-What Is Mountain Mode?
+What is Mountain Mode?

-When Should You Use Mountain Mode?
+When to Use Mountain Mode

 How to Activate Mountain Mode